 - On the Disney Cruise Line website you can see all cruise dates in a list so you can see how the rates vary and find a time, and price, that works best for you.

-- There are so many features on each Disney cruise ship, your family will have plenty of fun even if you do not book additional excursions or port adventures.
+- There are so many features on each Disney cruise ship, your family will have fun even if you do not book additional excursions or port adventures.

 - Note, there is a charge for parking at Port Canaveral, about $22 per day.

 Any Disney vacation, whether it be a cruise or staying at Walt Disney World in one of the family-friendly resorts, takes lots of planning.

 I find that although a Disney Cruise takes a lot of planning and a lot of time to get things in order ahead of time, once you are on the ship the planning is practically done.
 And therefore it is less stressful than a Walt Disney World vacation.

 Things You Need To Prepare for Your Disney Cruise

 Disney Cruise Line COVID Requirements

 As of the end of 2022, proof of vaccination is no longer required.
 It is highly encouraged for all guests to be fully vaccinated and to test 2 days prior to setting sail.

 It is best to review all the information about COVID-19 aboard Disney Cruise Line directly on their website.